 Addressing our society’s deep cultural pathologies will be enormously difficult.
 Technocracy offers what appears to be a convenient shortcut.
 But if history is any guide, aristocratic prescriptions are no cure for democratic ills.
 Arbitrarily restricting public debate by empowering unelected judges and experts will only inflame populist hostility and social dysfunction.

 Institutional and cultural reform is needed to protect a fragile politics of deliberation.
-Today, that politics finds itself equally under siege from both mass democracy and elite pretentions of enlightenment.
+Today, that politics finds itself under siege from both mass democracy and elite pretensions of enlightenment.
 Through deliberative politics, we do not disregard and denounce unconsidered prejudice.
-Instead, we respect both the wisdom embodied in popular opinion, as well as the wisdom needed to refine and enlarge the public views.
+Instead, we respect the wisdom embodied in popular opinion, as well as the wisdom needed to refine and enlarge the public views.